 What is stress?

-- A regular day will even seem like too much
+- A regular day will seem like too much

-There is an infinite number of causes behind why each individual feels stress.
-You will be able to handle stress better or worse than someone else.
-And something that you find stressful, won’t be stressful for another person.
+There is an infinite number of causes behind why you feel stressed.
+Everyone deals with it differently and something that you find stressful, won’t feel like that for another person.

 - Who you are